mishrashubham577/skillsearch/README.md

 # SkillSearch - Django web app
-A platform that connects recruiters and developers at one place.
+A platform that connects recruiters and developers in one place.
-This also allow developers to build profile and showcase their skills and projects.
+This also allows developers to build a profile to showcase their skills and projects.